fernandopalafox/fernandopalafox.github.io/content/writing/truth.md

 Perhaps you wear a mask of extreme generosity and warmth because you're afraid of facing the immense anger and resentment that lives inside of you.
 Or perhaps you're agreeable and avoid conflicts at all costs because you're afraid of rejection.

-We all have faults, vices and bad habits.
+We all have vices and bad habits.
-Some are easy to recognize, but some are so scary, and go so directly against who you're "supposed" to be, that you spend a monumental amount of energy pretending they don't exist.
+Some are easy to recognize, but some are so scary, and go so directly against who we're "supposed" to be, that we spend a monumental amount of energy pretending they don't exist.
 But in a war against yourself, you'll never win.
-And the only way to become the best version of yourself is by surrendering yourself to the truth, letting go of identity, and accepting your shadow.
+And the only way to become the best version of yourself is by surrendering yourself to the truth, letting go of identity, and accepting your shadow side.
-And when you do, perhaps you'll find an immense source of power you never knew you had.
+And when you do, perhaps you'll find an unexpected source of power.

 > "The cave you fear to enter holds the treasure you seek" - Joseph Campbell

 However, facing truth is harder than avoiding it and will require sacrifice.
-To me, this has meant focusing on work and missing out on parties, travel, and losing some friends.
+To me, this has meant missing out on parties, travel, and losing some friends.
-To you, the sacrifice may be different, but it will still be required.
+To you, the sacrifice may be different, but it will still be needed.
 As Christopher Hitchens said it: "In life you must choose your regrets."
-So, choose wisely.
+Choose wisely.

 If you don't face truth, sooner or later, it will come knocking at your door.
 The hard work you didn't do today?
 Your career will reflect it in a couple years.